wschaef/goes-architecture/input1.md

 * To highlight the opportunities that the cloud provides over their existing self-managed on-premise setup, outlining the potential benefits and enhancements the company could enjoy.
 * To demonstrate a comprehensive understanding of key considerations the company should have during this transition, such as cost, security, scalability, and data management.

-This segment doesn't specifically require the inclusion of Elastic.
-The focus is on your overall architectural understanding, cloud migration strategy, and ability to identify and address potential risks and opportunities.
-We not only want to hear about the high-level architecture but also technical details that show you are able to go deep.
-Again, this doesn't have to be Elastic-centric of course.

 #### Considerations and attributes

 The e-commerce company operates globally, has a peak load during holiday seasons, and maintains sensitive customer data due to its nature of business.